Estimated reading time: 11 minutes

 Drones are such a high demand in the market.
-If you are thinking about getting one, the speed at which they can achieve can help prevent disasters.
+If you are considering getting one, the speed at which they can achieve can help prevent disasters.

 So, how fast can a drone go?

 In short, the commonly bought quadcopters can achieve around 45 mph.
-Some of the top models can reach around 70 mph.
-A racing drone however will often be clocked at over 100 mph, with the world record being set at 179 mph.
+Some top models can reach around 70 mph.
+A racing drone, however, will often be clocked at over 100 mph, with the world record being set at 179 mph.
 A military predator drone closes in on a target at a surprisingly slow 135 mph.

 A typical beginner drone, designed for children will be flying around at 12mph.

 As you can see, there’s quite a difference in the specified speeds of drones, but controlling them at speed is quite an art.

 - How Fast Does the Average Drone Fly?

 - The Most Popular And Common Drone Speeds On the Market:

 - What Are the Common Aspects Influencing Drone Speed?